Testing trajectory-based determinism via time probability distributions: Case studies

 \subsection{Free fall under a uniform gravitational field}

 Let's delve into a scenario involving a freely falling particle, where the trajectory intersects the vertical coordinate $q=0$ at two distinct instances.
-As discussed previously, the TET posits that the probability distribution for flight-times is governed by Eq.~\eqref{mean_2} or, upon marginalization over $p$, Eq.~\eqref{mean_class_3}.
+As discussed previously, the TET posits that the probability distribution for arrival time is governed by Eq.~\eqref{mean_2} or, upon marginalization over $p$, Eq.~\eqref{mean_class_3}.
 In the present subsection, however, our study will be restricted to trajectories generated by a velocity field, implying that the latter equation does not apply.
 In addition, we will set TET to be BM.
-With this choice, we remind that the Muga-Leavens (ML) result is retrieved~\cite{Leavens}, with the caveat that it falls short in describing some systems involving recurrences (the back-flow problem).
-Here, the idea is to show that our formalism performs better than ML's in characterizing the flight-time probability distribution when this behavior manifests.
+With this choice, we remind that the Leavens result~\eqref{densidade_corrente} is retrieved~\cite{Leavens}, with the caveat that it was not derived to deal with systems involving recurrences (the backflow problem).
+Here, the idea is to show the differences between the two methods in characterizing the arrival-time probability distribution when this behavior manifests.
 Given our purposes, the analysis of the free fall motion will be effectively restricted to one dimension, where we can directly apply our formalism.

 Consider a particle of mass $m$ immersed in a uniform gravitational field and prepared in a Gaussian state expressed by $\psi(q,t=0) = \sqrt{G_q (\bar{q}_0, \sigma_0)}\, \mbox{e}^{i\bar{p}_0 (q-\bar{q}_0)/\hbar}$, where $\bar{q}_0$ ($\bar{p}_0$) is the mean position (momentum) and $\sigma_0$ is the initial spatial uncertainty.
 The Bohmian trajectory for this case is directly calculated as \eq{ Q(q_0,t) = \bar{q}_0 + \frac{\bar{p}_0t}{m} -\frac{g t^2}{2} + \sqrt{1+(\omega t)^2}\,\left( q_0 - \bar{q}_0 \right), } where $\omega$ is given in Eq.~\eqref{sigma_omega} and $g$ is the gravitational constant.
 In what follows, the parameters will be chosen to ensure that the particle crosses the coordinate $q=0$ at two distinct instants for practically all significant initial conditions $q_0$.
-To illustrate this kind of dynamics, in Fig.~\ref{f2}, an ensemble of Bohmian trajectories~\eqref{traj_bohmiana_queda_livre} is showcased for two distinct sets of parameters.
-The choice of $q_0$ for each trajectory was taken considering the initial distribution $\psi(q,0)$, namely, the density of points $q_0$ is proportional to $|\psi(q_0,0)|^2$.
-As demanded, all trajectories shown in the graph have two passages through $q=0$.
+To illustrate this behavior, in Fig.~\ref{f2}, an ensemble of Bohmian trajectories~\eqref{traj_bohmiana_queda_livre} is presented for two distinct sets of parameters, analogously to Fig.~\ref{f}.
+As demanded, all trajectories shown in the graphs have two passages through $q=0$.